influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/_index.md

 In InfluxDB 1.x, data is stored in [databases](/{{< latest "influxdb" "v1" >}}/concepts/glossary/#database) and [retention policies](/{{< latest "influxdb" "v1" >}}/concepts/glossary/#retention-policy-rp).
 In InfluxDB OSS {{< current-version >}}, data is stored in [buckets](/influxdb/v2.4/reference/glossary/#bucket).
 Because InfluxQL uses the 1.x data model, a bucket must be mapped to a database and retention policy (DBRP) before it can be queried using InfluxQL.
+For more information, see [Database and retention policy mapping](/influxdb/v2.4/query-data/influxql/dbrp/).
+If you're not sure how data was written into a bucket, verify the bucket has a mapping.

 {{% note %}}
 #### InfluxQL reference documentation